Gifted and Talented Program

 As a gifted student you have the right to gifted programming.
 At Palmer High School, this entails taking honors and advanced classes, but may also involve extracurricular activities, personal and social support, and other services.
 The objective is to allow gifted students to learn and grow in their area(s) of strength/interest commensurate with their ability.
 The Advanced Learning Plan (ALP) is a Colorado state requirement aimed to address this objective by means of goal attainment.
 All identified gifted students need to complete an ALP yearly.

-The ALP is embedded within Naviance, a school-wide management and career readiness/planning solution for students, and a system for students to complete ICAP graduation requirements.
+The ALP is embedded within Naviance, a school-wide management and career readiness/planning solution for students, and a system for students to complete ICAP (Individual Career and Academic Plan) graduation requirements.
 Since there is alignment between the ALP and the ICAP (e.g., both are state requirements, and both are utilized in planning for the future), using Naviance for the ALP reduces the redundancy of both.
 The ALP and the ICAP are graduation requirements.

 1) From the Palmer website , under the Students tab, select Student Resources.

 2) Select the Naviance link .
-"Click HERE to login", and then use the link to the "Clever" login.
-Username is your student username.
-Password is your district student number.
+"Click HERE to login", and select the Microsoft logo link to login.
+Follow prompts and Naviance/Clever links to login.

 3) Once logged in, select My Planner and Tasks Assigned to Me.